isomerpages/mlaw-psy/pages/Apply for Appointment.md

 <p></p>
 </li>
 <li>
-<p>In particular, please note that if you file your application late and
+<p>In particular, please note that if you file your application after 28
-do not fall within any of the three transitional scenarios above, you will not be able to provide expert evidence in Court until your application is approved.</p>
+February 2026 and do not fall within any of the three transitional scenarios above, you will not be able to provide expert evidence in Court until your application is approved.</p>
 </li>
 </ul>
 <h4><strong>(d) After your application is processed</strong></h4>